Christmas in Sweden

 The dessert of the julbord might be a selection of sweet pastries, some more pepparkakor biscuits and some home made sweets!

-Wow, I think I like the sound of a Jolbord!
 To wash all that food down you can have some 'glogg' which is sweet mulled wine and some coffee to finish off the meal!

 Another popular food at Christmas in Sweden is 'risgrynsgröt' (rice porridge that's eaten with 'hallonsylt' [raspberry jam] or sprinkled with some cinnamon).
 It's often eaten during the evening after people have exchanged their presents.
+Aladdin chocolates/candy are very popular at Christmas in Sweden.

 If there is any risgrynsgröt left over, when it's cold it can be mixed with whipped cream and eaten with a warm fruit sauce.
 This is called 'Ris a la malta' and sounds rather yummy!